idealius/transpose_covid_timeseries/readme.md

 - OR-
 Right-click `downloadcovid.ps1` then click Run with Powershell

-4. From command line run:
+4. From command line run one of the python scripts:

 `python sanitize_covid_data_cases.py`